This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 I also like to keep olive oil on hand as a healthier option.
 (Just don’t try to fry with it!)

-From cookies to cakes, breads to dinner rolls to gravy- you’re going to need all-purpose flour!
+From cookies to cakes, sandwich bread, hamburger buns to dinner rolls to gravy- you’re going to need all-purpose flour!
 Sure, you can buy canned or frozen but when you’re in a pinch you can whip up your own.

 My Thrifty Homemade Sandwich Bread costs around $0.64/loaf to make (and it has 1,000s of successful reviews on Pinterest!).
 Many reviewers have actually been able to get two loaves from the recipe.